-Silicon Valley Clean Energy offers service in 12 Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated County of Santa Clara.
+Silicon Valley Clean Energy offers service in a majority of Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Milpitas, Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated County of Santa Clara.
 Anyone that lives or owns a business in these communities may participate in Silicon Valley Clean Energy.

 No. Customers can only participate when their home or business address is located within a community being served by Silicon Valley Clean Energy.

 California’s CCA law requires Silicon Valley Clean Energy to become the default provider of electric generation for customers within our service area, and operate as an opt out program.
 Customer choice is very important to us, so we provide four written notices to our customers – two before and two after enrollment – so that you can choose where your electricity comes from, and how your dollars are spent.

 Silicon Valley Clean Energy sources clean and renewable electricity on behalf of our customers.
 All electricity products are carbon free, but each has a different percentage of renewable energy.
 GreenStart, our standard product is at least 50% renewable, and is carbon free.
 Customers can elect to pay a small premium (less than one cent per kilowatt-hour) for GreenPrime, which is 100% renewable and carbon-free.